trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ...
 {% endhighlight %}

 This creates a graph for our response time data over the last 12 hours.
-There are a number of plugins added to the basic flot graph:

-* Threshold - This extends flot to set a range that is higher than normal and show a different colour at that range
-* Time - This extends flot to handle time series data
-* Resize - By default flot does not resize, adding this forces a rerender on resize

 Now we have a complete status page with metrics we can manage using a Jekyll collection.

 ![Displaying the metrics](/img/blog/status-page/metrics.png){: .screenshot srcset="/img/blog/status-page/metrics.png 800w, /img/blog/status-page/metrics@2x.png 1600w"}

-### Using CloudCannon for status page UI

-* Components
-* Incidents
-* Metrics

 ---

-Link to open source project

-Conclusion
+This status page is updatable using CloudCannon.
+This allows a team of non-developers to update the status page while the developers focus on the problems at hand.
+Alternatively it can still be updated through a storage provider and hosted anywhere static files can be served.

+There are a number of alternatives to Uptimerobot with their own API.
+As an extension the data could be downloaded to the site as a json object which reduce the reliance on their uptime.

+Feel free to use the status page template or contribute updates.
+If you have any questions comment below or on the repo.
+Remember to checkout [status.cloudcannon.com](http://status.cloudcannon.com) if you are experiencing any issues.